 People seem less happy in South Burlington than Burlington.
 I have no data to back this up, only anecdotes.
 When you don't have hard data, by all means, rely on anecdotes.
 What else do you have?
 I deliver in Burlington Tuesdays through Fridays, part-time.
 I work one full-time day and that is in South Burlington on Mondays.
 I deliver to doctor's offices, law firms, retail outlets, big corporate and government buildings and residences in both municipalities.
 In general, people in Burlington are a joy to deal with.
 They seem to be happy with what they are doing whether at home or at work.
 The woman that runs the bagel place on South Union St. or the people on the loading dock at the Red Cross ... they are a joy to deal with.
 I can't say that I run into anyone in Burlington that seems to hate their job or life in general.
 I can't say that about South Burlington.
 Some people are very pleasant, but I deal with some truly miserable people in that city.
 The joy is not there, just one zip code number away.
 My imagination or bias, perhaps.
 Take it for what it is worth.
 I've never liked the burbs so perhaps it is I that is miserable in South Burlington.

 The problem with horns: One day I was approaching an intersection.
 I realized that I was in the wrong lane.
 Right directional on, I tried to change lanes.
 Visibility isn't great in a cargo van.
-The rearview mirror is block; the only reason it has one so that you can have a reverse camera.
+The rearview mirror is blocked; the only reason it has one so that you can have a reverse camera.
 So it has a significant blind spot.
 I was taking a long time to change lanes.
 I heard a horn, someone was really leaning on it.
 When I heard the horn, I thought I was driving into someone that I couldn't see.
 So I pulled back into my lane.
 But I wasn't.
 The person beeping was just angry with me because I was taking so long.
 Because I didn't understand his beep, I took even longer.
 The problem with horns is that they don't come with explanations.
 A horn that says "you are going too slow" sounds exactly like one that says "you are about to crush me."
 Maybe someday we'll have a solution to this but until then.
 We will just have to be patient with each other.
 My rule about horns is that if I am using it in anger, then I probably shouldn't be using it.

 Fall has come.
 Students are back.
 Tourists (aka leaf peepers) are still here.
 Life is back to normal in Vermont.